-Behind the Baishishan Pavilion, there is the Bamboo Path.
-It was in the Spring when all the bamboos were growing.
-The root of the Spring bamboos are edible and is a delicacy in the local food culture.
-The entire area is fenced to protect the bamboo forest.
-People can dig the fresh bamboo roots only in the dedicated area by joining organized activities.
-Such activities are also part of the local bamboo festival.
-As I walked further along the bamboo path, I saw someone was digging the bamboo roots, outside the fenced area and along the roadside.
-I stood there watched them for a while.
-It took them nearly a half an hour to find a root deep in the soil.
+The bamboo path is behind the Baishishan Pavilion.
+It was in the Springtime when all the bamboos were growing.
+The Spring bamboo roots are edible and are a delicacy in the local cuisine.
+Fences were around the bamboo growing area to protect the bamboo forest.
+Some locals were digging the bamboo roots outside the fenced area and along the roadside.
+It took them nearly half an hour to find a bamboo root deep in the soil.
 It seems not so easy to find them.

 The Forest Coffee Bar

-A few steps further away the Forest Coffee Bar is the sightseeing platform in a mushroom shape.
-I was happy to have a break there and enjoy the view without any obstacle.
-The fog was gone and the the air was clear.
-Next to it is the 22.4-meter-high Fire Brigade Tower, highlighted by its red and yellow colour.
+A few steps further away, the Forest Coffee Bar is the sightseeing platform in a mushroom shape.
+I was happy to have a break there and enjoy the view without any obstacles.
+The fog was gone, and the air was clear.
+Next to it is the 22.4-meter-high Fire Brigade Tower, highlighted by its red-yellow colour.

-In front of the Fire Brigade Tower is Qianglong Ancient Road, named after the emperor Qianglong form Qing Dynasty.
-Continue walking alone the road I reached the Qianglong Pavilion where I could have the next break.
+In front of the Fire Brigade Tower is Qianglong Ancient Road.
+My next break was at the Qianglong Pavilion next to the road.
 The Qianglong Road leads to the North Peak and another sightseeing platform.
 I opted for getting down the hill and then walking towards the west gate.
 It is also possible to hike back to the south gate directly by following the driveway.

 The restaurant and the hotel between the East and West Sheshan Park

-Outside of the west gate, there are two hotels.
 The restaurant that belongs to the Forest Hotel (森林宾馆) offers many local dishes.
-Each dish has a picture on a big wall.
-The guests can choose from around 50 dishes.
-Prices are displayed on the pictures.
-Waiters don’t speak English.
-But international guests should have no problem to order the food based on the pictures.
+Guests can find all foods and prices displayed on a big wall.
+Though waiters don’t speak English, international guests should have no problem ordering the food based on the pictures.
 Many dishes also use bamboo roots as one ingredient.

 - Xiudaozhe Tower